Litchfield in Lassen County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 2 other markers are within 7 miles of this marker, measured as the crow flies.
 Noble Emigrant Trail (here, next to this marker); Nobles Trail - Soldiers Bridge (approx. 6.4 miles away).

 Credits.
 This page was last revised on January 22, 2018.
-This page originally submitted on January 19, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 80 times since then.
+It was originally submitted on January 19, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 178 times since then and 12 times this year.
 Photos: 1, 2, 3. submitted on January 19, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.